 Fly north from Fairbanks across the Yukon River, the Arctic Circle, and the Brooks Range, to the headwaters of the Hulahula River.
 We’ll make a comfortable camp, have a good dinner, and watch the sun refuse to set!
 Welcome to the arctic!
 We can climb a small hill for a lovely view of the valley ahead.

 Awake this morning at the northern edge of the continent.
-Weather permitting, we get a quick flight to the Eskimo Village of Kaktovik and then a longer flight back south across the Brooks Range, the Arctic Circle, and the Yukon River to Fairbanks arriving late in the day.
+Weather permitting, we get a quick flight to the Inupiat Village of Kaktovik and then a longer flight back south across the Brooks Range, the Arctic Circle, and the Yukon River to Fairbanks arriving late in the day.
 Time to change your socks!

 Round-trip airfare from Fairbanks